opnsense/docs/source/manual/how-tos/sslvpn_client.rst

 To allow SSL VPN client connections, we should allow access to the OpenVPN server port on the WAN interface.
 When using multiple servers we need to open up each port.

-For our configuration we only use one server accessible on udp port 1194.
+For our configuration we only use one server, accessible on UDP port 1194.

 .. image:: images/sslvpn_wan_rule.png
     :width: 100%